core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If the Group Manager gets informed that a group member does not have an up-to-date Security Context, it can take one of the following actions:

-* The Group Manager assigns the endpoint a new Sender ID.
-The Group Manager MUST NOT assign a Sender ID that has been used in this group.
+* The Group Manager assigns the endpoint a new Sender ID as described in {{sec-group-key-management}}.
 The endpoint can then retrieve its new Sender ID and other parts of the immutable Security Context from the Group Manager and derive a new Sender Context (see {{ssec-sender-recipient-context}}).
 Since the Sender Sequence Number of the endpoint is initialized to 0, this prevents the reuse of AEAD nonces with the same Sender Key.

 * The Group Manager establishes a new Security Context for the group (see {{sec-group-key-management}}).
 The Group Manager SHOULD NOT establish a new Security Context for the group because one member has an outdated Security Context, unless that was already planned or required for other reasons.
 All endpoints of the group need to acquire new Security Context parameters from the Group Manager.